 This area, together with the rest of Bukit Timah, is widely perceived as exclusive due to the surplus of private residential properties there, and its central and accessible geographical location.

 Therefore, a greater diversity of housing types would be beneficial to a wider group of people who are looking to live in a centrical location nearer to their workplaces, schools and the CCR.
-Furthermore, by introducing public housing in this area will allow children from diverse backgrounds to attend popular schools in the area.
+Furthermore, by introducing public housing in this area, it will allow children from diverse backgrounds to attend popular schools in the area.

 Better amenities and connectivity